[[cta2]]

 9. Data Handling and Regulatory Compliance

-An essential aspect that should not be overlooked in a SaaS contract is next on our SaaS agreement checklist.
+Data handling is another critical aspect that shouldn’t be overlooked in a SaaS agreement checklist.

 10. Termination policy

-We’ve reached the end of the SaaS agreement checklist.
-A SaaS contract is incomplete if it doesn’t define the termination clause or policy.
+We’ve reached the final point in the SaaS agreement checklist.
+A SaaS contract is incomplete if it doesn’t clearly define the termination clause or policy.

-Every SaaS vendor will have a different set of rights you need to comply with as a customer.
-These termination policies vary based on the type of SaaS subscription you or your teams use.
+Every vendor will have their own set of rights and conditions that customers must follow.
+These policies often vary depending on the type of subscription your team is using.

 SaaS Agreement Vs. Software License: Know the Difference